rniii/eslint-plugin-simple-header/README.md

        * A single line will be formatted like this.
        */

-- `"plain": true` uses the header text as-is in the block comment
+- `"plain": true` uses the header text as-is in the block comment, and allows you to include `/* */` in the header text to more precisely control spacing inside the block comment

 - `"newlines"` how many blank lines should be added after the block comment (defaults to `1`)